zachcarter52/SweeteaApp/README.md

 # Sweetea Boba Mobile Ordering App -

+Sweetea is a boba company which serves high-quality boba drinks and desserts.
+They currently have three locations within the Greater Sacramento area: Fair Oaks, Roseville, and Auburn.
+While they have found success within the market, they are still a relatively new local business that has to compete with larger, national and international franchises.
+Even the Roseville location has 8 other boba shops within a 5-mile radius.

-Sweetea is a boba company which serves high-quality boba drinks and desserts in Roseville, Fair Oaks, and Auburn.
-We have designed a mobile application for Android and iOS to assist with ordering operations and provide users with a seamless experience to browse, customize, and purchase their favorite drinks and desserts.
-Built using Kotlin and Jetpack Compose with AWS Amplify and Amazon RDS for backend services.
+As such, we have designed a mobile application for Android and iOS to assist with ordering operations and provide users with a seamless experience to browse, customize, and purchase their favorite drinks and desserts.
+This mobile application is designed to encourage repeat customers by streamlining order creation, rewards account registration, and menu browsing.

 ## Participants
 - James McDole https://github.com/ZOrangeBandit